 - collect the customer’s articles of incorporation and articles of association

-- check the information against data from official business registers such as the Crossroads Bank for Enterprises
+- check the information against data from the Danish Tax Agency (SKAT)

 For low-risk customers, you can collect less information.
 The only requirement is that the data collected must ensure that the customer is who they say they are.